Weekly News Roundup: November 15, 2024

 Pro-Palestine Activists Demand MoMA Cut Ties with Billionaire Patron

-On November 12, pro-Palestine protestors rallied outside New York’s Museum of Modern Art (MoMA), demanding the institution’s divestment from Israeli patronage as it hosted the annual meeting for the World Jewish Congress, an international organization led by American billionaire Robert S. Lauder.
+On November 12, pro-Palestine protestors rallied outside New York’s Museum of Modern Art (MoMA), demanding the institution’s divestment from Israel-supporting patrons as it hosted the annual meeting for the World Jewish Congress, an international organization led by American billionaire Robert S. Lauder.
 The demonstration was mobilized by Writers Against the War on Gaza (WAWOG), a coalition of writers, artists, and cultural workers calling for Palestinian liberation.
 Around 50 people gathered on the sidewalk on West 53rd Street, holding banners that read, “MoMA Trustees Fund Genocide, Apartheid & Settler Colonialism.”
 Toward the end of the night, police arrested a WAWOG spokesperson on unspecified charges.
 The World Jewish Congress has expressed its staunch support for Israel and denounced anti-Zionism as a form of antisemitism, with Lauder echoing these statements.
 The latter, an honorary MoMA chairman and heir to the Estée Lauder cosmetics empire, donated USD 65 million to the museum in 2005, along with major artworks in recent years.
 While the protests targeted Lauder, many emphasized that beyond individual figures, institutions like MoMA must also be held accountable, even dismantled through cultural organizing, as “[a]rt has tools to challenge hegemonic narratives.”

 Aranya Art Center Opens New China Branch

-Coinciding with its fifth anniversary, the nonprofit Aranya Art Center has announced the launch of its first affiliate branch, Aranya Art Center North in Qinhuangdao’s Beidaihe New District, northern China.
+Coinciding with its fifth anniversary, the nonprofit Aranya Art Center has announced the launch of its first affiliate branch, Aranya Art Center North in Qinhuangdao’s Beidaihe New District in northern China.
 Located at the Aranya North Coast retail complex, the new contemporary art venue will serve as a hub for artistic and cultural programs, with emphasis on public engagement.
 Reflecting this intention, the launch features three solo exhibitions rooted in community themes by Chinese artists Cao Minghao and Chen Jianjun, Ma Hailun, and Zheng Haozhong, with two artist talks.
 Designed by Japanese architect Kazunari Sakamoto and Chinese architect Liu Yichun, the building occupies 3,850 square meters, while the 2000-square-meter central indoor plaza features six galleries, four of which will serve as exhibition spaces in the initial phase.
 The inaugural exhibitions are on view from September 22 through February 9, 2025.